Summer Night (2019 film): Production

-In October 2017, it was announced Ellar Coltrane, Lio Tipton, Justin Chatwin and Elena Kampouris had joined the cast of the film, with Joseph Cross directing from a screenplay by himself and Jordan Joliff.
-In November 2017, it was announced Callan McAuliffe, Ian Nelson, Hayden Szeto, Lana Condor, Bill Milner, Melina Vidler, Ella Hunt and Victoria Justice had also been set to star, with James Ponsoldt serving as an executive producer.
+In October 2017, it was announced Ellar Coltrane, Lio Tipton, Justin Chatwin and Elena Kampouris had joined the film's cast, with Joseph Cross directing from his screenplay with Jordan Joliff.
+In November 2017, it was announced Callan McAuliffe, Ian Nelson, Hayden Szeto, Lana Condor, Bill Milner, Melina Vidler, Ella Hunt and Victoria Justice were also set to star, with James Ponsoldt as an executive producer.

-Principal photography began in Atlanta, Georgia on October 20, 2017.
-Production concluded on November 11, 2017 in Newnan, Georgia after 19 days filming.
+Principal photography began in Atlanta, Georgia on October 20, 2017 and concluded on November 11, 2017 in Newnan, Georgia.